 Parents of students with SEND often meet with the SENCO or Senior HLTA prior to transfer, and individual visits for students can also be arranged where appropriate.
 Parents can contact the SENCO through their primary school or by direct contact with Farlingaye High School office.

 Physically Disabled students

 Students with a physical disability who wish to attend Farlingaye are invited to visit the school with their parents and appropriate medical advisors.
 The particular needs and difficulties of each student are evaluated prior to admission to ensure a smooth transfer and a successful experience at the school.

 Students with an Autistic Spectrum Disorder

 Transfer for these students requires careful planning over time and for most this will involve an introduction to Farlingaye early on in Year 6 with additional visits to those normally planned.
-The school liaises closely with the primary schools, parents, the County Inclusive Resource and the Advisory Service for Learning Support to ensure a relatively smooth transfer at what can be a traumatic time for these children.
+The school liaises closely with the primary schools, parents, the County Inclusive Support Services and the Family Support Services, to ensure as smooth a transfer as possible, at what can be a difficult time for these children.